mercy089/pokemon/README.md

 ### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
+Ensure you have [Node.js](https://nodejs.org/) installed on your machine.

 ### Installation